 In the case of bond valuation based on spot rates, each of the bond’s cash flows will be discounted by a different spot rate applicable to the given cash flow.
 Similarly, we use a whole set of forward rates (instead of one discount rate) to discount bond cash flows when we want to use forward rates to value bonds.

 For comparison, in the case of the bond valuation method based on a market discount rate, we use the same discount rate for every cash flow as explained above.

 You can learn more about spot rates and forward rates and how we can use the rates to value bonds in this blog post

 Bond Valuation Using Binomial Interest Tree

 The bond valuation method that applies binomial interest rate trees assumes that interest rates are volatile.
 As a result, in a given period the discount rate can take different values.
 The further the period we consider, the more different values of the interest rate we have at our disposal.

 We use interest rate trees to value bonds with embedded options.
 This is because in this method we can take into account the fact that the bond may be sold by the bondholder or bought back by the issuer before the maturity date.
 As we already know, exercising the call or put option changes the cash flows of the bond, and this change can be taken into consideration in this method of bond valuation.
 In the case of the first two methods, we can’t take changes in the bond’s cash flows easily into account.
 Binomial interest rate trees are suitable for valuing not only the bond itself but also the embedded option.

-The valuation by means of interest rate trees is not tested in the Level 1 CFA exam.
+The valuation using interest rate trees is not tested in the level 1 CFA exam.

 Bond Valuation Using Matrix Pricing